Is it ESSENTIAL to rug a horse? Yes/no/maybe?Jan 25, 2021

-Important points to keep in mind are:
+Important points to keep in mind when rugging horses are:

-- Rugs PREVENT any cooling breeze from cooling the body.
+Rugs PREVENT any cooling breeze from cooling the body.
 Also, horses are one of the few animals that rely on SWEATING to cool down.
 Rugs IMPEDE this process (by preventing air from passing over the body, evaporating the sweat and cooling the body).

-In cold, wet weather a good quality and well-fitting rug CAN HELP a horse to maintain condition, as a cold wet horse will burn a lot of energy keeping warm.
+In cold, wet weather, a good quality and well-fitting rug CAN HELP a horse to maintain condition, as a cold wet horse will burn a lot of energy keeping warm.

 Hoods can slip and cause serious injuries.

-Rugs prevent horses from exfoliating their skin properly (by rolling and mutual grooming etc.) so a rugged horse must be groomed frequently and thoroughly to get rid of the build-up of dead skin and hair.
+Rugs prevent horses from exfoliating their skin properly (by rolling and mutual grooming etc.), so a rugged horse must be groomed frequently and thoroughly to get rid of the build-up of dead skin and hair.

 Rugs can and do cause injuries to a horse.
 Common injuries caused by rugs include:

-- Pressure sores BEHIND the withers, this can be due to the rug being too large in the neck, which results in the rug sitting behind the withers.
-Every time the horse lowers their head it pulls the rug into the withers.
-Eventually the horse will stop grazing.
+- Pressure sores BEHIND the withers.
+This can be due to the rug being too large in the neck, which results in the rug sitting behind the withers.
+Every time the horse lowers their head, it pulls the rug into the withers.
+Eventually, the horse will stop grazing.

 - Pressure sores ON the withers.
-Some high withered horses become sore from the sheer weight of the rugs.
+Some high-withered horses become sore from the sheer weight of the rugs.

 - SORES on the inside of the thigh due to the rug slipping over to one side and the leg strap pulling up into the groin.
 Or when the legs straps are fitted too tight.
-Correctly fitted leg staps should cross through each other.
+Correctly fitted leg straps should cross through each other.
 The point where they meet should be roughly between the hocks and where the buttocks meet.

 - A horse can GET CAUGHT UP in fences and injure themselves by becoming hooked on a wire fence via their leg strap fasteners.
-Always clip them in toward the horse as this reduces the chance of this happening.
+Always clip them in toward the horse, as this reduces the chance of this happening.

-- If a rug is LETTING IN WATER a horse can develop rain scald and other skin problems.
+- If a rug is LETTING IN WATER, a horse can develop rain scald and other skin problems.